-St Cross Hospital (a medieval almshouse: see History below), 3km/1.8 miles from the end of the walk, has a cafe, the Hundred Men's Hall, which is highly recommended by walkers: "a cream tea with a large poot of tea in very pleasant surroundings".
-It is open April to October from 10.30am to 12.30pm, and 2.30pm to 4.30pm, Monday to Saturday, as well as 2.30 to 4.30 Sundays.
+St Cross Hospital (a medieval almshouse: see History below), 3km/1.8 miles from the end of the walk, has a cafe, the Hundred Men's Hall, which is highly recommended by walkers: "a cream tea with a large pot of tea in very pleasant surroundings".
+It is open April to October from 10.30am to 12.30pm, and 2.30pm to 4.30pm Monday to Saturday, as well as 2.30pm to 4.30pm Sundays.

-Winchester Cathedral Refectory is a large self service restaurant and tea room open to 5pm daily from April to December and 4.30pm January to March.
+Winchester Cathedral Refectory is a large self service restaurant and tea room with both inside and outside seating (the latter in a pleasant walled courtyard).
+It is open to 5pm daily from April to December and 4.30pm January to March.
 This is the recommended tea stop when the St Cross Hospital tea room is closed, but if you are doing the Tourist Short Cut and spending the morning or afternoon in Winchester seeing the sights, it is also an excellent choice for lunch.

 Otherwise there are lots of other tea options in Winchester in and around the high street.
-Two ones that are open later than the Refectory are Cafe Monde (just to the right in The Square after you emerge from the Cathedral grounds), which is open until 6pm Monday to Saturday and 5pm on Sunday, and Caffe Nero, opposite the Buttercross in the high street, open until 7pm Monday to Saturday and 6.30pm Sunday.
+For example The Square just beyond the cathedral (paragraph 129) has a couple of small cafes with outside tables, and opposite the Buttercross in the high street there is a Caffe Nero, open until 7pm Monday to Saturday and 6.30pm Sunday.

-Winchester is not short of pubs: two recommended ones passed on the walk route are the cosy Wykeham Arms just before the Kingsgate (where some of the tables are former Winchester College schoolroom desks), and The Old Vine Inn in The Square, just as you leave the Cathedral grounds.
+Winchester is not short of pubs: two recommended ones passed on the walk route are the cosy Wykeham Arms just before the Kingsgate (where some of the tables are former Winchester College schoolroom desks), and The Old Vine Inn in The Square, just by the Cathedral grounds.

 Winchester was founded by the Romans, on site which commanded a ford of the River Itchen, and nearby a major Celtic hillfort, now called St Catherine’s Hill.
 The city was originally known as Venta Belgarum (the Belgae being the local Celtic tribe), which became Wintoncaster in the Saxon period, and then Winchester.